SAP-archive/pair-distribution-app/README.md

 ### Trello use

 The use of the Trello APIs and Trello service are subject to applicable Trello agreements.

-### Pair Generation

-Pair distribution doesn't consider tracks.
-This means tracks don't play any role during pair generation.
-This is a missing feature which can improve the pair generation.

 # How to obtain support